spark-mv/cdn/stats_install.md

 **_Hola video statistics are and will always remain free_**

-The steps required to adding Hola CDN video analytics to your website are a subset of those detailed in

-Head over to the [Hola CDN install guide] (https://github.com/hola/cdn/blob/master/install.md) and simply skip steps 2 & 3.
+The steps required to adding Hola CDN video analytics to your website are a detailed in the [Hola CDN install guide] (https://github.com/hola/cdn/blob/master/install.md).
+For the free statistics only, simply skip steps 2 & 3.

 If you have any questions during implementation, please email cdn-help [at] hola [dot] or skype:holacdn.com